All Blacks Savea to wear protective goggles

-OITA, Japan (Reuters) - All Blacks flanker Ardie Savea will be donning an extra piece of equipment when his side play their World Cup Pool B match against Canada on Wednesday, protective goggles.
+“He has had a lack of vision in one eye for a while and he just needs them for protection,” Foster said.

+“I don’t know too much about the glasses.
+All I know is that they’re approved by World Rugby and that other players have worn them before.”

-The decision to wear the goggles came after the 25-year-old noticed deterioration in the vision of his left eye two years ago and he went to All Blacks doctor Tony Page about the issue.
+The decision to wear the goggles came after the 25-year-old noticed deterioration in the vision of his left eye two years ago and he went to Page about the issue.

-“Everything’s kind of blurry,” Savea said in a statement on Tuesday.
+“Everything’s kind of blurry,” Savea said in a statement.
 “I told ...
 Tony ... that it was getting worse and now we’re doing something about it.

-“Doc notified me that World Rugby had some goggles that were approved and everyone has been really supportive.

 “In terms of vision and seeing, it’s pretty sweet, and it’s now just a matter of getting used to them.”